hackerb9/vt340test/mmj.md

 <!-- XXX TODO: Insert picture of adapter here. -->

-However, DEC's wiring requires an additional null modem to work properly which is slightly annoying.
+However, that adapter's wiring requires an additional null modem to work properly, losing one of the advantages of DECconnect.

 ## Hackerb9's Suggestion for DE-9 to DEC423 Wiring